Recommended cash species

 On this page we are going to take a closer look at different species and types of plants that are profitable to grow and that is a good choice for your earning garden.
 Read More about “Recommended cash species”…

 Welcome to our website about how you can set up a garden that is not only beautiful to be in but that also makes you money.
 To do so can be very easy and very rewarding.
-It is a good way to be able to afford the garden you always wanted but that you feel that you cant afford.
+It is a good way to be able to afford the garden you always wanted but that you feel that you can’t afford.
 It gives you a good reason to spend money on your garden since the money you spend on the garden no longer is wasted but rather invested in a venture that earns you more money.

-The main key to create a stunning earning garden is to be patient and not try to move too quickly.
-If you are a beginner then you should start out by growing easy hardy plants and then move on to more exotic and expensive plants as you get more experienced.
+The main key to creating a stunning earning garden is to be patient and not try to move too quickly.
+If you are a beginner, then you should start out by growing easy hardy plants and then move on to more exotic and expensive plants as you get more experienced.
 Don’t worry.
 That you are growing easy to grow plants does not mean that it is harder to make money.
 These plants are actually the by far easiest to make money from.
 They are often referred to as bread and butter plants because there is a large demand for them and they are responsible for a large part of the profit of any nursery.

 There are two main ways to make money from your garden.
-You can either design a garden that produce things that you can sell and earn an income from or you can design a garden where you grow your own food that reduce your grocery bill and thereby earn you money.
+You can either design a garden that produces things that you can sell and earn an income from or you can design a garden where you grow your own food that reduces your grocery bill and thereby earn you money.
 The last type of earning garden is a lot more common and is very popular at the moment since everyone wants to eat more healthy.
 What could be healthier than locally grown food from your own garden.

-Which alternative that is best depend on the size of your garden, the climate where you live and how skilled you are at keeping plants.
-I usually recommend that you try to design a garden that earn money in both ways.
+Which alternative that is best depends on the size of your garden, the climate where you live and how skilled you are at keeping plants.
+I usually recommend that you try to design a garden that earns money in both ways.
 A garden that produce things you can sell and that allows you to cut down on your grocery bill.
 There are however situations when it is hard to do both.
 One such situation is when you have a very small garden.

-On this website you can read a lot about different methods that you can use to create an earning garden.
+On this website, you can read a lot about different methods that you can use to create an earning garden.
 Which method that will be best for you depends on how big your garden is, where you live, how much effort you are willing to put in, how much money you want to earn and many other factors.
 You can read about the benefits and drawbacks of the different methods in the articles we have devoted to them.

 The first step to creating an earning garden is to decide that you want to build one.
 This is not a decision that should be taken lightly.
 You will need to stay devoted to it at least one summer to see any results and it will take several years before you and your garden reach your full earning potential.
 I recommend that you wait a few weeks and see if you still think it sounds like a good idea to create an earning garden.
 Remember that it takes commitment and sacrifice to be successful.
-It will however be very rewarding if you are willing to commit to it.
+It will, however, be very rewarding if you are willing to commit to it.
 It might feel like a lot of sacrifices for very little gain in the middle of the season but if you stick to it you will get a big reward at the end of the year.